Naman-Singla777/training/Demo1.md

 # This is to demonstarte merge commints

-# First commmitn from remote
+# First commmit from remote

+# Second commit from the remote